 Poor hunter success over the last three years indicates the population has not recovered from severe winter conditions in 2011 (the latest harvest information we have indicates the overall success for the 300 Controlled Hunt tags = 19% and the Youth Hunt success = 28%).
 With few resources available to assess what is limiting the recovery of turkey populations in this area, it is suspected that quality winter habitat is a limiting factor.
 Access to private lands and low bird densities across much of the hunt area could make hunting difficult.

 Although the entire region is on a controlled hunt system, a successfully drawn tag will allow for hunting throughout the entire region.
 Of the 300 tags available, there are 50 youth-only tags from April 8-May 25, an early hunt of 125 tags from April 15-30, a hunt with 125 tags from May 1-25, and a late youth-only hunt with 25 tags from September 15-November 30.

 The Salmon Region has very limited turkey hunting opportunity with only 20 controlled hunt tags available (15 regular, 5 youth).
 Turkeys in the region are restricted almost exclusively to private lands along the Salmon River and major tributaries from Challis to Ellis.
 Therefore, access is challenging.
 Prospective hunters should gain permission to hunt before applying for tags.

 The turkey population is fairly low because of the small amount of suitable habitat in the region.
 Being part of the high, mountainous part of the state, spring weather can be extremely variable with snow possible throughout the season.
 Average lows in late April are mid to upper 20s, with average highs near 60.

-Production last year appeared normal and broods were observed by regional personnel.
+All field observations point to a good production year and robust turkey flock in the Challis area.
 Consequently, numbers should be comparable to recent years.
-Mild conditions during the past winter should result in good survival into spring.
+Mild conditions during the past two winters should result in good survival into spring.